nanoy42/django-voting-app/docs/installation_migration.rst

 Superuser
 #########

-Once the installation finished, you may want to create a super user.
+Once the installation is finished, you may want to create a super user.
 You can do it using the command

 .. code-block:: sh